webdev-jason/password-vault/readme.md

 The app will appear on your home screen with the custom "PV" Shield icon.

 ## 🛡️ Security Logic
+Ephemeral Encryption: The Master Password is sent to the server over HTTPS but is never stored.
+It is used to derive an encryption key in memory, perform the operation, and is immediately discarded.

-Encryption: User data is encrypted using a key derived from the Master Password + a unique Salt using PBKDF2-HMAC-SHA256.
+Database Security: User data is encrypted using Fernet (AES-128).
+Even the database administrator cannot read saved passwords.

-Re-Encryption: When a user changes their Master Password, the server decrypts all records using the old key and immediately re-encrypts them with the new key in a single atomic transaction.

-Validation: Inputs are sanitized on both the client-side (Regex) and server-side to prevent injection attacks and ensure data integrity.
+Input Sanitization: Inputs are sanitized on both the client-side (Regex) and server-side to prevent injection attacks and ensure data integrity.

+Session Security: Uses HttpOnly and SameSite=Strict cookies to prevent XSS and CSRF attacks.

 ## 📂 Project Structure
 password-vault/